ericmjl/building-with-llms-made-simple/references.md

 ## Production Best Practices

 - [A Field Guide to Rapidly Improving AI Products](https://hamel.dev/blog/posts/field-guide/) - A comprehensive guide covering error analysis, data viewers, domain expert collaboration, synthetic data, evaluation trust, and experiment-based roadmaps.
+- [LLMOps in Production: 287 More Case Studies of What Actually Works](https://www.zenml.io/blog/llmops-in-production-287-more-case-studies-of-what-actually-works) - A comprehensive analysis of 287 real-world LLM production deployments, covering key trends in agent systems, evaluation infrastructure, RAG architectures, and data flywheels.
+This curated collection provides valuable insights into what works in practice across diverse industries and use cases.

 ## Security and Safety